Suredials/RUSTVERSARY/README.md

-# 🦀 Welcome to RustVersary 🦀
+# 🦀 Welcome to RUSTVERSARY 🦀

 Welcome to the RustVersary repository!
 This is a curated collection of tools and scripts that I've developed for ethical malware development using Rust. 🛡️